noahehall/multicloud/opensource/apache/tinkerpop.md

 - a graph computing framework and top level project hosted by the Apache Software Foundation.
 - tinkerpop: a graph abstraction layer over different graph databases and different graph processors
+- TinkerPop-enabled: a graph provider that implements tinkerpop's core API
+  - enables consumers to code in an agnostic fashion and generally utilize any provider tinkerpop-enabled provider with minimal overhead

 ### common file formats